Mutiara FM

 Mutiara FM (translated as Pearl FM, stylized as MUTIARA fm) is a Malay language-regional radio station operated by Radio Televisyen Malaysia, broadcasting out of George Town, Penang in Malaysia.

 Etymology

-The Station was formerly known as Radio Pulau Pinang and Radio 12 Pulau Pinang.
-The current name, used since 1 April 2004 after rebranding, is based on the state's nickname in Malay language – Pulau Mutiara (The Island of Pearls).
+The station was formerly known as Radio Malaysia Georgetown and Radio Malaysia Pulau Pinang.
+The current name, used since 1 April 2005 after rebranding, is based on the state's nickname in the Malay language – Pulau Mutiara (The Island of Pearls).